-Pregnancy can be quite a trying time for women, testing not only her patience, strength but also her health, stretching her body’s nutrition capability to its last string.
+Pregnancy can be quite a trying time for testing not only her patience, and strength but also her health, stretching her body’s nutrition capability to its last string.
 The health of the mother, therefore, directly impacts the baby and affects all aspects of the baby’s growth.
-And that brings us to the question of why is folic acid is crucial during pregnancy, and how it is vital to not only the mother but also the baby.
+And that brings us to the question of why folic acid is crucial during pregnancy, and how it is vital to not only the mother but also the baby.

 Folic acid, synthetically derived from Folate, a B Vitamin ( specifically Vitamin B) found mostly in fruits, vegetables, and nuts, helps the body break down, use, and create new proteins, an activity which is of utmost crucial during pregnancy, as it not only helps the baby’s embryonic tube to close but also assists in the heart formation process of the baby, the development of the baby’s circulatory system and helps lower the chances of the baby having any kind of neural tube defects, which may happen, especially due to a folic acid deficiency during pregnancy.

-How much folic acid supplement before pregnancy is required?
+How much folic acid supplement is required?

 Generally, as it is possible for a woman to get pregnant within a month of trying, it is recommended to start taking folic acid tablets two months before stopping the use of contraception.

-How much folic acid supplement crucial before pregnancy is reaching a woman can also be determined by the food habits that she is having.
-Foods that include broccoli, brussels sprouts, spinach, asparagus, peas, chickpeas, fortified breakfast cereals, can improve folic acid consumption.
+How much folic acid supplement is crucial before pregnancy is reaching a woman can also be determined by the food habits that she is having.
+Foods that include broccoli, brussels sprouts, spinach, asparagus, peas, chickpeas, and fortified breakfast cereals, can improve folic acid consumption.

 It is also recommended to include food in the diet that is rich in folate as well.
-Food such as black-eyed beans, hard-boiled eggs, tinned salmon, yeast extract, orange juice, or just orange, brown rice, baked potato, granary bread can serve as a good source of folate as well as other essential vitamins and minerals.
+Food such as black-eyed beans, hard-boiled eggs, tinned salmon, yeast extract, orange juice, or just orange, brown rice, baked potato, and granary bread can serve as a good source of folate as well as other essential vitamins and minerals.

-In case the mother is unable to get the required amount of folic acid from her diet alone, the use of folic acid tablets can be a crucial way to make up for it.
+In case the mother is unable to get the necessary amount of folic acid from her diet alone, the use of folic acid tablets can be a crucial way to make up for it.

 Incomplete development of the spinal cord or the vertebrae.
 The condition causes the protective covering that grows around an unborn baby’s spinal cord to close improperly, leaving a gap.
 This could lead to permanent nerve damage, incontinence, learning difficulties, and sometimes paralysis.

 Incomplete development of major parts of the brain.
 It results in the baby getting born without parts of the brain and the skull.
-It is a result of the upper part of the neural tube not closing all the way.
-It leads to an absence of the front part of the brain (forbrain) and the thinking and coordinating part of the brain (cerebrum).
+Anencephaly is a result of the upper part of the neural tube not closing all the way.
+It leads to an absence of the front part of the brain (forebrain) and the thinking and coordinating part of the brain (cerebrum).
 The remaining parts of the brain are often not covered by bone or skin.

-Neural birth defects can hugely impact the shape of the baby’s body, its growth as well as the life period.
+Neural birth defects can hugely impact the shape of the baby’s body, its growth as well as life period.
 It may result in permanent disabilities and other tragic consequences.

 Additionally, the use of folic acid during 9 months of pregnancy can also help to reduce the risk of developing conditions such as